Welcome to

 Power Outage Information

 While we take pride in providing safe, reliable electricity, outages do happen.
 Most power outages are unplanned and our crews and staff work to keep interruptions as brief as possible.
 From time to time, our work to improve the distribution system may require planned power outages.
-We will do our best to notify you of these outages as early as possible and work hard to minimize the length of severity of planned interruptions.
+We will do our best to notify you of these outages as early as possible and work hard to minimize the length and severity of planned interruptions.

 View outages in Kitchener or Wilmot